 1) NEW 1:1 or 2:1 botanical/macro Workshop available in Church Stretton.
 All indoors so not weather dependent.

 Price £160 whether 1 or 2 people so bring a friend and pay just £80!
-Email me to get details - dates to suit you.
+Email me to get details - dates to suit you when restrictions allow.

 Friday January 15th 2021 and Saturday January 16th 2021 Postponed due to Covid.

 Venue: Bill White Nurseries, Far Forest, Rock, Near Kidderminster, Worcestershire.

 Cost: £60 payable on the day.

 Now only 4 people maximum to enable social distancing.

 Time: 10:00 - 16:00